 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As at May 31, 2014, the Company had a cash balance of \$543,180 (November 30, 2013 - \$Nil) to settle current liabilities of \$394,773 (November 30, 2013 - \$158,301).
+As at August 31, 2014, the Company had a cash balance of \$61,631 (November 30, 2013 - \$Nil) to settle current liabilities of \$116,983 (November 30, 2013 - \$158,301).
+The Company will require financing from lenders, shareholders and other investors to generate sufficient capita its meet its short term business requirements.
 All of the Company's financial liabilities have contractual maturities of 30 days or due on demand and are subject to normal trade terms.